 The Group, with the help of internal auditors has implemented the Enterprise Risk Management processes to identify, assess, monitor, report and mitigate risks impacting the Group's Business and supporting activities.

 Further details on the internal audit function and its activities are set out in the Statement on Internal Control in this Annual Report.

-This Audit Committee Statement is issued in accordance with a resolution of Directors dated 24 April 2015.
+This statement is issued in accordance with a resolution of Directors dated 25 April 2016.